Search Close

 I missed the deadline.
 Can I resubmit my nomination next year?

-Nominations will be accepted only if they are submitted or postmarked on or before August 1, 2023.
+Nominations will be accepted only if they are submitted on or before July 1, 2026.
 If you miss the deadline, you are welcome to resubmit your nomination the following year.
 With the exception of the Indiana History Outstanding Event or Project Award and the Outstanding Collaborative Project Award, nominations may be resubmitted if the person or group has not received an award in the previous years.
-Keep a copy of your nomination materials for the resubmission, as the copy received by IHS will not be returned to you.

 I have additional questions.
 Who do I contact?